shirishinamdar/shirishinamdar.github.io/_tabs/about.md

 ### Letter of Recommendation

-From: **Dr. Sean S. Baggott**, Adjunct Faculty
+**Dr. Sean S. Baggott**, Adjunct Faculty
-The George Washington University, School of Engineering and Applied Science Dr. Baggott's letter strongly endorses me for incident response and cybersecurity roles based on: Exceptional academic achievement, particularly in his **Management of Information & Systems Security** course
+The George Washington University, School of Engineering and Applied Science Dr. Baggott's letter strongly endorses me for incident response and cybersecurity roles based on: Exceptional academic achievement, particularly in his **Management of Information & Systems Security** course.

-1.Demonstrated leadership abilities to inspire and motivate others 2.Over 3 years of hands-on professional experience in incident response, threat intelligence, and SOC operations 3.Keen insights and adept application of cybersecurity concepts to practical challenges 4.Unwavering dedication, comprehensive understanding, and intellectual prowess in the cybersecurity domain
+1.Demonstrated leadership abilities to inspire and motivate others

+2.Over 3 years of hands-on professional experience in incident response, threat intelligence, and SOC operations

+3.Keen insights and adept application of cybersecurity concepts to practical challenges

+4.Unwavering dedication, comprehensive understanding, and intellectual prowess in the cybersecurity domain

 The letter highlights my positive impact in academic and extracurricular settings through outstanding character, interpersonal skills, and commitment to excellence.